CTU members have contractual rights in the event of a layoff:

 What benefits are connected to layoff?

 All tenured teachers, except those whose last summative rating was unsatisfactory, upon layoff for any reason shall be placed in the Reassigned Teacher Pool at the start of the subsequent school year for 10 school months.
-Appendix H-5 of the Contract.
+For more information, read Section 5 of Appendix H.

 Probationary Appointed Teachers